Voytech97/RockPaperScissors/README.md

 # RockPaperScissors
-A simple game made in JavaScript
+This is a simple game made by me in JavaScript.